itspladd/itspladd.github.io/_portfolio/2021-06-05-inquizitor.md

 ## Known Issues

 <!-- Optional: what needs to be addressed? -->
-Currently, InquizitorApp works just fine for its core purposes!
-We're missing a couple of our stretch features, such as additional study tools and more extensive profile customization; but as far as the user experience goes, the application is complete as-is!
+When we reached our deadline, InquizitorApp worked just fine for its core purposes!
+We were missing a couple of our stretch features, such as additional study tools and more extensive profile customization; but as far as the user experience goes, the application was complete.

-On the backend specifically, I know I can improve the way quizzes are added to the database.
-Currently, there's a separate SQL query for each quiz, question, and answer, resulting in a LOT of queries to add a single quiz.
-There's definitely room for improvement!
+On the backend specifically, I knew I could improve the way quizzes were added to the database.
+A separate SQL query handled each quiz, question, and answer, resulting in a LOT of queries to add a single quiz.
+There was definitely room for improvement!